-The overall financial standing of the council is being continually monitored with particular focus upon the adequacy of reserves and the stewardship of public funds.
+The overall financial standing of the Council is being continually monitored with particular focus upon the adequacy of reserves and the stewardship of public funds.

-General fund reserves, set aside to deal with any unforeseen events, remain at £8.3m at the end of the 2017/2018 financial year.
-This is in line with the medium term financial plan and considered to be a prudent level taking into account the increased level of risk to which the council is currently exposed.
+General fund reserves, set aside to deal with any unforeseen events, remain at £8.3m at the end of the 2018/2019 financial year.
+This is in line with the medium term financial plan and considered to be a prudent level taking into account the increased level of risk to which the Council is currently exposed.

-In line with our expectations, earmarked reserves have reduced by £9.2m to £27.9m during 2017/2018 and are set to reduce further in 2018/2019.
+Earmarked reserves have increased by £1.7m to £29.7m during 2018/2019.
+This is predominantly due to underspend on capital programme which led to a reduced capital financing requirement.
+The underspend on capital financing has been credited to the debt financing reserve.
 Earmarked reserves will continue to be utilised to support transformational change and initiatives designed to deliver longer term returns.

 Whilst earmarked reserves are significant in value it should be noted that balances can only be used once and that in the main there are plans in place to utilise them over the coming medium term financial planning period.
-Exceptions include the $\pounds 2.4m$ individual schools budget reserve held by schools and the $\pounds 3.9m$ self-insurance reserve.
-Earmarked reserves are constantly reviewed to ensure resources are working to best effect for the council.
+Exceptions include the £2.2m individual schools budget reserve held by schools and the £3.9m self-insurance reserve.
+Earmarked reserves are constantly reviewed to ensure resources are working to best effect for the Council.